-In the event of a fire, the number one concern is everybody being able to escape quickly and easily.
+In the event of a fire, the number one concern is that everyone is able to escape quickly and easily.
 Check the windows and doors in your home to make sure that they can all be opened if people are trying to use them to escape.

 Good fire safety in the home requires forethought and preparation.
-Along with taking some of these home fire safety steps, a Rochester Minnesota homeowner might be able to have member of the local fire department inspect their home for fire safety.
+Along with using some of these home fire safety steps, a Rochester Minnesota homeowner may be able to have a member of the local fire department inspect their home for fire safety.
 You can also call Clarey’s Safety Equipment!